Oxtail Stew

 • Onion.
 To flavor the gravy.

 • Red wine.
-Red wine adds a beautiful depth to the stew and enhances the other ingredients’ natural flavor.
+Red wine adds a beautiful depth to the stew, enhancing the natural flavors of the other ingredients.
 Don’t worry, though- you won’t taste any wine whatsoever.
 Not a fan of alcohol in your cooking?
 Use more beef broth.

 • Tomato paste.
-For the concentrated tangy flavor without needing a bunch of tomatoes.
+For a concentrated, tangy flavor without needing a lot of tomatoes.

 • Beef broth.
 Beef stock complements the oxtail flavor wonderfully.
-Use chicken stock or water instead if you don’t have this on hand.
+Use chicken stock or water as an alternative if you don’t have this on hand.

 • Bay leaves, parsley, and thyme.
 For herby spice and flavor.